Vanishing of local cohomology and set-theoretically Cohen-Macaulay ideals: ON A RESULT OF PESKINE-SZPIRO

 Next, as a by-product of Theorem \ref{PS Generalize} we can recover a result of Lyubeznik \cite{Lyu84}.

 \begin{cor} Let $R=k[x_1,\ldots, x_n]$ be a polynomial ring of $n$ variables over a field $k$ and $I$ be a square-free monomial ideal.
 Then $\pd R/I=\cd(R,I)$. \end{cor}

-\begin{proof} Define the $k$-linear endomorphism $\varphi:R \longrightarrow R$ by $x_i \mapsto x^t_i$ for $1 \leq i \leq n$ and positive integer $t$.
-It is a flat ring endomorphism and without loss of generality we may assume that $R$ is a graded local ring with the maximal ideal $\fm=(x_1,\ldots, x_n)$.
-By passing to the completion one may assume that $R$ is a complete regular local ring satisfying the (GD) property.
+\begin{proof} Define the $k$-linear endomorphism $\varphi:R \longrightarrow R$ by $x_i \mapsto x^2_i$ for $1 \leq i \leq n.$ It is a flat ring endomorphism and without loss of generality, after localizing at the maximal ideal $\fm=(x_1,\ldots, x_n)$ we may assume that $R$ is a local ring such that $(R,I,\varphi)$ satisfies the (GD) property.
 Hence, we are done by Theorem \ref{PS Generalize}.
 To complete the proof note that by what we have indicated at Remark \ref{pure2}, the endomorphism $R/I \rightarrow R/I$ is pure. \end{proof}

 \begin{discussion} A special case of a conjecture of Hartshorne \cite[page 126]{Har70} is the following:

 \textbf{Conjecture:} Let $C$ be a curve in $\mathbb{P}^3_k$ over a field $k$ of characteristic $0$.
 If $C$ is a set-theoretic complete intersection, the curve $C$ is arithmatically Cohen-Macaulay.
 I.e. the homogeneous coordinate ring $k[x_1, \ldots, x_n]/I(C)$ is Cohen-Macaulay.